 After the scan was done the dr stepped out of the room and I sneaked a peak of my scan picture.
 That broke me even more.
 I don’t know why I did it but I thought this might be the only chance I would ever get to see that.
 I was right, I never saw my baby again.
 And after the abortion, my miscarriage, my health, and failed relationships I’ve decided I don’t want children.

-after the 1st app
+After the 1st appointment

 I felt incredibly sad for the rest of the day and couldn’t shake off what I had seen and what was to come.
 It didn’t help that my body and mind were changing and I was very aware that I was pregnant 24/7, my body would never let me forget.